tristanbettany/ASPDotNetCore5Template/README.md

 ## Getting setup

-You need to be in the project directory not the root directory as this readme is in the solution directory.
+- Install NPM dependancies by typing

 ```
 npm install
 ```

-For the above command to work, you must have node version 14 LTS installed.
+> For the above command to work, you must be in the project directory not this root directory and you must have node version 14 LTS installed.

+- Open the solution in Visual Studio 2019

+Set your connection string to your database in `appsettings.Development.json` or your `secrets.json` file which can be accessed by right clicking the project and selecting `manage user secrets`.

-Open the solution in Visual Studio 2019 and open the package manager console. to run the migrations type
+- Open the package manager console and run the migrations by typing

 ```
 update-database